mbart13/Minesweeper/README.md

 To see the live project go [here](https://minesweeper-mbart13.vercel.app)

 ## About Project
-This was a challenging project, not only this was my first react project, but also I had to implement various algorithms (one of them recursive) to make the game work.

 Project is part of Jetbrains Academy frontend developer track and it consisted of 5 stages, during each you have to implement some functionality according to requirements you are given.
 To pass a stage all unit tests prepared by Jetbrains team need to pass.

 ## Tools and techniques